plone/training/testing/testing_dexterity.rst

 .. note::

-    To follow this training, you need to ask questions like this:
+    To follow this training, you need to answer questions like this:
     - Content type name (Allowed: _ a-z A-Z and whitespace) [Todo Task]: TestingItem

     - Content type description: